- About RSS |

 Can I participate in more than one program at a time?

-It is possible for clients to attend services at more than one agency throughout their involvement in ATR because each agency does not offer all of the same services.
+It is possible for clients to attend services at more than one agency throughout their involvement in PRSS because each agency does not offer all of the same services.
 If one agency is not able to meet a client's full array of service needs, more than one agency may be chosen at the time of enrollment.
-However, clients cannot receive ATR funding to attend the same service at more than one provider.
+However, clients cannot receive PRSS funding to attend the same service at more than one provider.
 For example, a client can receive recovery coaching from Agency A and vocational training from Agency B, but a client cannot receive recovery coaching from both Agency A and Agency B.

 Can I join a new program after I finish one?